Training to failure: a complete guide to the pros and cons

 Let’s explore the pros and cons of training to failure, why it's not a necessary strategy when it comes to making long term gains and some of the best ways to incorporate failure into your training program.

-What is training to failure?
+What does training to failure mean

 Training to failure refers to performing a single set of an exercise for as many reps as you can until you can no longer physically lift the wight for another rep, you fail.